CodesByAda/JeepCompass-Project/README.md

 A website for jeepcompass car.
 My first project.

-This website is for educational purpouses only.
+This website is made for educational purpouses.
 This website is not related to the original jeep website.
-Feel free to look around.